 - The Vice-President shall assist the President with executive duties as necessary.

 Section 4.
-The Treasurer is responsible for the overseeing of the receipt and depositing of association funds in the bank.
-Funds shall be disbursed within the limits of the Budget only with the signatures of two (2) of the following: the Treasurer, the Vice President and the President.
+The Treasurer is responsible for managing the process of the receipt and depositing of association funds in the bank.
+Funds shall be disbursed within the limits of the Budget only with the signatures of two (2) of the following: the Treasurer, the Vice President or the President.

 - The Treasurer shall keep records of deposits, income, and expenditures by budget category.
 The Treasurer shall assist in the preparation of the Association’s annual budget and prepare a monthly financial statement of the funds of the Association.